Health Resources

 Osteoporosis, a condition where bones become less dense and more prone to fractures, is predominantly seen in the elderly but can also occur in children.
 Not all fractures in children are due to osteoporosis; some result from high-impact trauma.

 Cultivating healthy nutritional and lifestyle habits in childhood is key to preventing osteoporosis and fractures later in life.
-Peak bone mass, which is reached by late twenties, is crucial for long-term bone health.
+Achieving a good peak bone mass, which is reached by late twenties, is crucial for long-term bone health.

 Factors Affecting Peak Bone Mass